659608210030400

 Grain:

-Can be fed approximately 1-2 lbs/day.
-Whole corn is a good option and not as likely to cause bloat.
-Use grain or horse apple treats for training purposes as well.
+Cattle can be fed up to about 1 lb of grain per day.
+Whole corn is a good option, as it is less likely to cause bloat.
+Grain or horse apple treats also work well for training purposes.

 MINERALS: